Power of attorney (POA) is the legal authority to make decisions for someone else.

-To legally appoint somebody to manage your business, property, medical, or other affairs, you should set up a power of attorney.
+There are different types of power of attorney in Pennsylvania.
+To legally appoint somebody as your agent to help you manage your business, property, medical, or other affairs, you must fill out a power of attorney form.

 Pennsylvania Real Estate Power of Attorney